saipheblue/Dotfiles/README.md

 Highlights:

-Notification in polybar taking oyu directly to the arch news and turning the notification invisible.
+Arch news notification - Notification directly in polybar taking you directly to the arch news and turning the notification invisible.
-If manual intervention is needed, notification will be with exclamaiton marks.
+                         If manual intervention is needed, notification will be with exclamation marks.

-Redshift, keyboard switch , calendar, clickable weather ( need wttr installed ) , flatpak updates ...
+Redshift, keyboard switch , calendar, clickable weather ( need wttr installed ) , flatpak updates , audio limit to 100%, small tweaks...

 Theme changes